 Fire and water damage

 If there is a fire in your home or a pipe bursts suddenly and your AC needs to be repaired or replaced as a result, the damage may be covered by your homeowners insurance policy.
-If water damage results from flooding or sewer backup as a cause of loss, your unit may not be covered as these are typically excluded from standard home insurance policies.
+If water damage results from flooding or sewer backup as a cause of loss, your unit may not be covered as these are usually excluded from standard home insurance policies.

 Theft and vandalism